All too often, restaurants miss opportunities to get their business in front of hungry diners.

 If you’re a sustainably-focused fine dining restaurant, build marketing messaging that speaks to where your food comes from and how that creates an excellent experience.
 Avoid anything that does not appear to support that mission.

-2. Ignoring social media
+2. Get active on social media

 Determine which social media channels are most used by your typical diner and make your business accessible there.
 Read more restaurant social media best practices.

-3. Not claiming your business on Google
+3. Claim your business on Google

 Google My Business puts your restaurant information on the map, literally.
 By claiming your business, you can update hours, website, menu, and other crucial data your guests need to know.
 Google prioritizes these listings and shows them first in search results.